joanbr4/react-socket-chat-app/Server/README.md

 ## How to Install and run it?

-Before running the entire project, we need to Check that you are in server route (subfolder) in terminal, if not, copy this.
+Before running the backend project, we need to check that you are in the server route (subfolder) in terminal, if not, copy this.

 ```sh
 cd Server/